Ucluelet, British Columbia: Best Things to Do – Top Picks

 Nestled on the west coast of Vancouver Island, Ucluelet is a charming coastal town that offers a perfect blend of natural beauty and small-town charm.
 While its neighbor Tofino often steals the spotlight, Ucluelet provides a more relaxed and equally stunning experience.
 This hidden gem is a must-visit for anyone seeking a laid-back escape with breathtaking views of the ocean and lush landscapes.

 From the iconic Wild Pacific Trail to the vibrant local culture, there’s no shortage of activities to fill your day.
 Whether you’re planning a short trip or an extended stay, Ucluelet’s proximity to Tofino makes it easy to explore the entire Pacific Rim region.
-The town’s harbor is a hub of activity, offering everything from whale-watching tours to kayaking adventures1.
+The town’s harbor is a hub of activity, offering everything from whale-watching tours to kayaking adventures.

 With its postcard-worthy coastal setting and welcoming vibe, Ucluelet invites you to discover its unique mix of outdoor adventures and small-town charm.
 Whether you’re hiking along the coast, exploring the local shops, or simply soaking in the views, this destination promises an unforgettable experience.